- 3.5 in

 Male Calliope Hummingbirds defend feeding and breeding territories against other Calliopes.
 Possibly due to their small size, they’re not typically aggressive toward other species.
 Males mate with more than one female per season and do not help with nesting activities.
 When courting, males hover in front of and slightly above a female.
 Females sometimes respond by taking flight and the pair fly in circles, sometimes joining bills.

-Calliope Hummingbird populations have been slowly declining in the last several decades, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 2 million birds with 74 percent breeding in the U.S., 25 percent in Canada, and 100 percent wintering in Mexico.
-They rate an 11 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List, although they are a U.S.–Canada Stewardship species.
+Calliope Hummingbird populations appear to have experienced small declines between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 2 million with 74% breeding in the U.S., 25% in Canada, and 100% spending at least part of the year in Mexico.
+The species rates a 12 out of 20 on the Continental Concern Score.
+It is a U.S.–Canada Stewardship species.
+Calliope Hummingbird is not on the 2016 State of North America's Birds Watch List.
 Recent winter records in the southeastern United States suggest possible range expansion of this species, perhaps associated with environmental changes caused by humans.

 Calliope Hummingbirds are the smallest long-distance avian migrant in the world, some travelling up to 5,600 miles annually.
 Spring and fall migrations differ in routes and elevation.
 In the spring they migrate north via the Pacific Coast, a distance of over 3,000 miles.
 In the fall, they head south via the Rocky Mountains and cover a distance of about 2,400 miles.
 Males migrate ahead of females, arriving north about a month earlier, and heading back down south while the females are still caring for chicks.
 Females migrate before juveniles, meaning that a bird’s first migration is without parental accompaniment.
 Overwintering is becoming more common in southern areas of the U.S.